-To further ensure student privacy in online courses and online components for on-campus courses, these procedures shall be followed:

-1. In all University-related business and classroom interactions conducted via e-mail, students and instructors are required to use their Truett McConnell University email account.
+To further ensure student privacy in online courses and online components for on-campus courses, these procedures shall be followed: 1.
+In all University-related business and classroom interactions conducted via e-mail, students and instructors are required to use their Truett McConnell University email account.
 Email encryption should be used any time sensitive or personal information is included in the email.

-- 2. Protection of student information, course data, and student participation is required by all Truett McConnell faculty and staff involved in the design, development, delivery, and administration of courses through the online platform.
-Truett McConnell will only authorize the use of learning management systems which require unique log-in names and secure passwords that meet industry standards for length and complexity. - 3.
-Upon initial login, students and faculty are given the opportunity to change their password.
+2. Protection of student information, course data, and student participation is required by all Truett McConnell faculty and staff involved in the design, development, delivery, and administration of courses through the online platform.
+Truett McConnell will only authorize the use of learning management systems which require unique log-in names and secure passwords that meet industry standards for length and complexity.

+3. Upon initial login, students and faculty are given the opportunity to change their password.
 Truett McConnell University keeps no record of the student's password once it has been changed.
-A forgotten password can be reset through the link posted on the online classroom page, which will send a password reset link to the user's secure Truett McConnell email.
+A forgotten password can be reset through the "Forgot my password" link upon login, which will require verification of the student's identity through a previously provided phone number, alternate email, or a series of security questions before they can reset their password.
 Students are responsible for keeping their password confidential.
-Instructors shall ask students never to reveal their login names and passwords to anyone.
+Instructors shall ask students never to reveal their login names and passwords to anyone."